 Transformer Connection:

-- Two primary ends to collectors of transistors Q1 and Q2
+- Finally, center tap go to battery negative through switch, two primary ends go to collectors of transistors Q1 and Q2 and secondary end go to AC output socket

 Conclusion:

-It is good for learning basic inverter working.
+Overall, this DIY Inverter Circuit using Transistors is very simple, as it is good for learning basic inverter working.

-Efficiency is low but acceptable.
+Also, its efficiency is low but acceptable

 Leave a Reply